 Recovering Compensation after a Truck Crash

-Victims of Oklahoma truck accidents may be eligible to obtain compensation for their injuries if negligence played a role in causing the crash.
-Oklahoma personal injury and wrongful death laws allow victims of truck accidents (or their families, in fatal cases) to recover economic and non-economic damages from the at-fault parties.
+Victims of truck accidents may be eligible to obtain compensation for their injuries if another’s negligence played a role in causing the crash.
+Personal injury and wrongful death laws allow victims of truck accidents (or their families, in fatality cases) to recover economic and non-economic damages from the at-fault parties.
 In general, damages include compensation for:

 - Lost wages;

 - Lost earning potential;

 - Costs to pay someone for performing household tasks that you once did;

 - Cost of any medical equipment necessary in your recovery, such as a walker or wheelchair;